stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=useDate=false`, fields of type `google.protobuf.Timestamp` will not be mapped to type `Date` in the generated types.
 See [Timestamp](#timestamp) for more details.

-- With `--ts_proto_opt=useObjectId=true`, fields of a type called ObjectId where the message is constructed to have on field called value that is a string will be mapped to type `mongodb.ObjectId` in the generated types.
+- With `--ts_proto_opt=useMongoObjectId=true`, fields of a type called ObjectId where the message is constructed to have on field called value that is a string will be mapped to type `mongodb.ObjectId` in the generated types.
 This will require your project to install the mongodb npm package.
 See [ObjectId](#objectid) for more details.

 - With `--ts_proto_opt=outputSchema=true`, meta typings will be generated that can later be used in other code generators.